2006 AFC Champions League: Format

 All 8 clubs were randomly matched; however, the only restriction was that the clubs from the same country could not face each other in the quarter-finals.
-The games were conducted in 2 legs, home and away, and the aggregate score decided the match winner.
-If the aggregate score couldn't produce a winner, "away goals rule" was used.
-If still tied, clubs played extra time, where "away goals rule" still applied.
+The games were played over two legs, home and away, and the aggregate score decided the winner.
+If the aggregate score was level, the away goals rule was used.
+If still tied, clubs played extra time, where the away goals rule still applied.
 If still tied, the game went to penalties.